github/developer.github.com/content/changes/2014-04-22-gist-api-now-truncating-large-files.md

 ### New "truncated" attribute

-In this small example payload, you'll notice the new **truncated** attribute has been added to each file's payload.
-It is a boolean attribute indicating if the content attribute's value has been truncated for this request.
+In the example JSON excerpt above, you'll notice a new **truncated** attribute included as part of the file metadata.
+This Boolean attribute indicates whether the `content` value is truncated for this request.

 If you have any questions, please [get in touch][contact].